 Lessons are available in all orchestral instruments—as well as in composition, electric bass, acoustic and electric guitar, harp, percussion, piano, and Suzuki violin, viola, cello, and flute.
-Lessons can be scheduled on weekdays, evenings, and Saturdays.
+Lessons can be scheduled on days (Monday-Saturday) and evenings (Monday-Friday).
 You may begin at any time during the year.

 Recommended minimum ages to begin the study of an instrument or voice: